-Phuc swore allegiance to the nation, people, and constitution in a swearing-in ceremony.
+Thuong then swore allegiance to the nation, people, and constitution during a televised ceremony.

-“I’ll make an effort to complete the missions assigned by the Party, state, and people,” he swore during the televised ceremony in Hanoi.
+“I’ll make an effort to complete the missions assigned by the Party, state, and people,” he stated.